 When animal nesting or habitation is discovered, many excellent solutions to your unwanted occupancy problem exist.
 Unless you remove whatever is attracting it, however, unwanted wildlife will continue to visit.

 If an animal has taken up residence in an attic or crawl space, block off all entrances accessible to the animal except one.
 Place a radio near the entrance and play music loudly during the day.
 Place dishes of ammonia-soaked rags near the same spot.
 This should annoy the animal enough to convince it to leave within a day or two.

 Place a piece of cloth (such as an old T-shirt) with your scent near the resting area.
 Nesting mothers are concerned with the safety of their young, and human scent will encourage her, within a week or so, to relocate her family.

-Anytime you think there are nests of young, be sure all babies and the mother have relocated before sealing up all access points.
+Anytime you think there are nests of young, be sure the mother and her babies have relocated before sealing up all access points.
 Otherwise, babies will starve, or mothers will return and destroy the seal to retrieve their young.